olc-digital/amanda-brookfield/src/pages/index.md

   bestSeller4: A Family Man
   bestSeller5: The Lover
 heroSection:
-  title: A novel, 'Good Girls'
-  linkedBook: Good Girls
-  text: Good Girls is about the Keating sisters, Kat and Eleanor, and the turns
-    their lives take after a childhood fraught with difficulties and adolescent rivalries.
-It is a coming-of-age story, a mystery and a tear-jerker.
-But most of all it’s a reminder of whom to keep close and whom to trust with your darkest secrets.
+  title: "Latest novel: 'The Other Woman'"
+  linkedBook: The Other Woman
+  text: >-
+    A crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.

+    “Utterly brilliant!
+This book grabs you from the first page, and never lets you go...”
-  readMoreText: Read more about Good Girls
+  readMoreText: Read more about The Other Woman
 latestReleases:
   latestRelease1:
     book: The Other Woman
-    blurb:
-      Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
+    blurb: Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
 On a normal day, in a normal house, on a normal street, wife and mother Fran has had enough.
 She packs a case,